Search | Directories | Reference Tools

 Working Together: Computers and People with Learning Disabilities

 A specific learning disability (LD) is in most situations a "hidden disability."
-Because there are no outward signs of a disability such as a white cane or wheelchair, people with an LD are often neglected when considering adaptive computer technology.
+Because there are no outward signs of a disability such as a white cane or wheelchair, people with an LD are often neglected when considering assistive computer technology.
 However, many people with learning disabilities can benefit from mainstream and specialized hardware and software to operate a computer and further their academic and career goals.

 Definitions and Terminology